-Every owner/custodian is required to see that an identification tag is securely fastened to his or her dog's collar or harness or see that a microchip registered with the owner's name, phone number, and address has been implanted in the dog.
-An identification tag that clearly indicates the name and phone number of the owner can be placed on the dog, although will not substitute for a microchip.
+Every owner/custodian is required to see that an identification tag is securely fastened to his or her dog's collar or harness or a microchip registered with the owner's name, phone number, and address has been implanted in the dog.
+The identification tag will clearly indicate the name and phone number of the owner and must be worn by the dog at all times, unless the dog, accompanied by the owner/custodian, is engaged in hunting or other activity where a collar might endanger the dog's safety.